-Wedding Crasher weed isn’t a strain that’s too often used for medicinal purposes, but simply going off of its cerebral and physical effects we would reckon it would work wonders on folks who suffer from migraines, arthritis, and even chronic body pain.
+Wedding Crasher weed isn’t a strain too often used for medicinal purposes.
+Simply going off of its cerebral and physical effects we would reckon it would work wonders on folks who suffer from migraines, arthritis, and even chronic body pain.

 Since it lacks the sedative punch of a full-bore indica it probably wouldn’t be the best sleep-inducing option for victims of insomnia or anxiety, but still – we could easily see it being effective to help deal with mild bouts of stress, depression, and even fatigue.

 This strain has the universal side effects that you’ll get with most any marijuana strain on earth (dry eyes, cottonmouth, etc.) The Wedding Crasher strain doesn’t really do anything too noteworthy on the “negative” effects spectrum.